If you want to host an online business that will scale with your revenue, you’ll need total freedom.

 Find Out More About DreamHost Here.

-Best Free* Self-Hosted Service: Amazon Lightsail
+Best Free or Freemium Option: Amazon Lightsail

 If you're looking for the self-hosting platform with the most generous free plan before monthly charges kick in, you can’t go wrong with Amazon Lightsail.